jmaximusix/spotify-to-jellyfin/README.md

 Additional Features:
 - Third party lyrics support :white_check_mark:
-- [WIP] sync / create respective playlists in jellyfin
+- sync / create respective playlists in jellyfin :white_check_mark:
-- [Planned for the future] Discord bot to request music
+- discord bot to request music :white_check_mark:

+Code is working, but a bit messy.
+As long as it works I'm too lazy to improve it :sweat_smile:

+ ---
 A Python CLI app for downloading songs/music videos/albums/playlists directly from Spotify.

 ## Features